School-of-Code-HQ/working-with-files/README.md

 <br>

-## 🎫 Ticket 1 - Starter files
+## 🎫 Ticket 1 - Getting familiar with the starter files

 This project has already been initialized for you using the `npm init` command.

-Open the `package.json` file and you'll notice that the following dependencies have already been added:
+Open the `package.json` file, and you'll notice the following dependencies:

 - uuid - the package you'll use to generate unique ids
 - jest - a package/devDependency which allows us to check your solutions with automated tests

-Now would be a good time to install these packages and their dependencies.
+Now would be an excellent time to install these packages and their dependencies.

 Run `npm install` in the terminal.

-The following files have been created for you in the root of your project:
+You'll notice the following files created for you at the root of your project:

-- `quote.js` - This is where the helper functions will be located
+- `quote.js` - where the helper functions will be located
-- `quotes.json` - This is where the list of quotes will be stored
+- `quotes.json` - where the list of quotes will be stored
-- `.gitignore` - Tells git what files to ignore
+- `.gitignore` - tells git what files to ignore

 We've initialized `quotes.json` with an empty array.

-💡 In your `.gitignore` file we've added "node_modules" as you don't want all of those files being pushed up to GitHub.
+💡 In your `.gitignore` file, we've added "node_modules" as you don't want all those files being pushed up to GitHub.

-🧪 You will notice the `__tests__` folder in the root of your project - This can be left alone.
+🧪 Notice the `__tests__` folder in the root of your project - This can be left alone.

 <br>